-In this lesson you’ll learn how to play guitar arpeggios, how to use arpeggios to improvise over chord changes and jazz standards, as well as the music theory involved.
-Just like scales, arpeggios are an essential building block of the jazz player’s vocabulary and give your solos that instant “jazzy” flavor (if done right).
-Understanding, practicing and mastering arpeggios is a necessity for all jazz guitarists and will improve your guitar solos instantly by making them more interesting to listen to.
+In this lesson you will learn how to play guitar arpeggios.
+You will learn how to use arpeggios to improvise over chord changes and jazz standards, as well as the music theory involved.
+Arpeggios are an essential building block of the jazz player’s vocabulary and give your solos that instant “jazzy” flavor.
+Understanding, practicing and mastering arpeggios is essential for all jazz guitarists.
+Learning arpeggios will improve your guitar solos instantly by making them more interesting to listen to.

 An Overview of What You Will You Learn